 - No changes will be accepted after the start of the tournament.

-- A player may not appear on the roster of more than one team.
+- A player may appear on the roster of more than one team within the same organization.

 - Copies of birth certificates or Babe Ruth approved ID cards must accompany team rosters for each player.